apollographql/apollo-link-rest/docs/rest.md

 * _optional_ `endpoint?: string` key to use when looking up the endpoint in the (optional) `endpoints` table if provided to RestLink at creation time.
 * _optional_ `bodyKey?: string = "input"`: This is the name of the `variable` to use when looking to build a REST request-body for a `PUT` or `POST` request.
 It defaults to `input` if not supplied.
 * _optional_ `bodyBuilder?: /function/`: If provided, this is the name a `function` that you provided to `variables`, that is called when a request-body needs to be built.
 This lets you combine arguments or encode the body in some format other than JSON.
-* _optional_ `bodySerializer?: /function/`: function that takes the body of the request directly before it is passed to the fetch call.
-Defaults to `JSON.stringify`.
+* _optional_ `bodySerializer?: /string | function/`: string key to look up a function in `bodySerializers` or a custom serialization function for the body/headers of this request before it is passed ot the fetch call.
+Defaults to `JSON.stringify` and setting `Content-Type: application-json`.

 <h3 id="rest.arguments.variables">Variables</h3>